mworion/MountWizzard4/docs/source/explain_windows.rst

 the content and clear the window.
 All messages are logged in the logfile for later analyse if needed.
 The window is sizable in height.

+There is a video on youtube with some explanations: https://youtu.be/6jiCOqKgzZY

 Measure Window
 --------------
 .. image:: _static/window_measure.png